flyve-mdm/ios-inventory-agent/_posts/static/2017-12-21-how-to-translate.md

 <img src="https://i.imgur.com/Nwswqtr.png" alt="Translate">

-You'll see all the words in the file, you can filter them by selecting above the Untranslated.
+You'll see all the words in the file, you can filter them by selecting above the Untranslated

 Select the word to translate, save changes and done.